 Purpose and Philosophy of Martial Arts Training

-Many people see the martial arts simply as an exercise of strength and skill.
+Many people see martial arts simply as an exercise of strength and skill.
 However, this is far from the truth.

 At its core, mastering the martial arts is supposed to put one more in touch with themselves and in harmony with the world around them.
 Most martial arts practitioners also value community service, outdoor activity, and contemplative exercises such as meditation.